FBI director's testimony on wiretaps, Russia probe come at bad time for WH

 And he contradicted Trump's tweets from earlier in the morning that allegations of possible ties between his campaign and Russia were "fake news":

-Comey's testimony also threatened to overshadow what could be a political win for him -- the mostly smooth confirmation process for his Supreme Court nominee, Neil Gorsuch.
+Comey's testimony also threatened to overshadow what could be a political win for the president — the mostly smooth confirmation process for his Supreme Court nominee, Neil Gorsuch.

 Monday's back-to-back revelations from Comey could complicate matters for Trump's team and agenda in at least three key ways.